bsenduran/ballerina-old/samples/getting_started/passthrough_service/README.txt

 How to run this sample
 ======================
-bin$ ./ballerina run service ../samples/passthroughService/passthroughService.bal
+BALLERINA_HOME$ bin/ballerina run service samples/passthrough_service/

 the above command will start the ballerina server in the current terminal and deploy the passthroughService.bal file and publish the 'passthroughService' and 'nyseStockQuoteService' services
 Here the 'nyseStockQuoteService' will act as a backend.